autoplot/documentation/javadoc/org/das2/event/LengthDragRenderer.md

+# org.das2.event.LengthDragRenderer

-# org.das2.event.LengthDragRendererIndicate the length and the slope of the line.
+Indicate the length and the slope of the line.

-LengthDragRenderer( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )
+# LengthDragRenderer( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )
 Creates a new instance of PointSlopeDragRenderer

 ***